Supporting local communities

 We know that our business can only be vibrant if the communities in which we operate are vibrant too.

-Community Champions act as ambassadors for Tesco within their area, working to ensure that we are a great neighbour that can bring genuine benefit to the local community.
+In the UK we also have Community Champions who act as ambassadors for Tesco within their area, working to ensure that we are a great neighbour that can bring genuine benefit to the local community.
 They work with their Store Manager and other shops in the region to shape how Tesco can get involved in local community events, providing support where it is most needed.
-To find out more about our Community Champions, the work they do and how to get involved, click here.
+Following the success of Community Champions in the UK we are also exploring how we can role this out in other parts of our business.
+To find out more about our UK Community Champions and how to get involved, click here.

 Amount and percentage of pre-tax profits donated to charities and good causes